Background: One of the great challenges in social network analysis is community detection.

 Community is a group of users which have high intra connections and sparse inter connections.

-Community detection or Clustering reveals community structure of social networks and hidden
+Community detection or clustering reveals community structure of social networks and

-relationships among their constituents.
-Nowadays, many different methods are proposed to detect
+hidden relationships among their constituents.
+Nowadays, many different methods are proposed

 Methods: In this paper, we present a framework for different methods to be combined for community